niallc/ConcentricGodot_Apr25/README.md

 ## License
 This project is licensed under the MIT License.
 Please see the `LICENSE` file (which you should create in the root of the repository) for full details.

-In the unlikely vent of parties interested in commercial applications of this work or its derivatives, please reach out to discuss with Piato and Niall C.
+In the unlikely event of parties interested in commercial applications of this work or its derivatives, please reach out to discuss with Piato and Niall C.

 ---